OSUSecLab/elfuzz/docker_readme.md

 The following sections describe how to reproduce the experiments presented in the paper.
 Note that we include all intermediate results acquired in our previous experiments, so you can skip any steps that you don't have time or resources to run.

+### Notes on small-scale experiments

+Commands listed hereafter are for full-scale experiments that reproduce exactly the results in the paper.
+If you just want to verify the functionality of the replication package, or don't have enough time or resources to verify the complete reproducibility and only require results produced by smaller-scale experiments to provide partial support for the claims in the paper, we will also provide options to shrink the scale of the experiments (like running for a shorter time or using smaller models) for each experiment.

 ### Synthesizing fuzzers by ELFuzz and its four variants

 Run the following command to synthesize fuzzers using ELFuzz or one of its variants: